Ncmexp2717/HWC/README.md

 1. Execute the command `make HWC` in the source directory.
 ## How to run HWC:
 1. Specify `*.scfout` file as follows: `./HWC example.scfout`
-1. Answer the questions interactively asked from HWC.
+1. Answer the questions interactively asked from `HWC`.